 First and foremost, ask yourself:

-Do they need to be local?
+Do they need to be local when looking for web design?

 For many SMEs, or those a little less experienced in the digital world, a local web design company could be better suited to your needs.
 Looking for local website design company then search “Website Design Bedford” to find Nettonic.